Get a Booth at a Market

 Nowadays, it's important to accept various methods of payments.
 Most booth operators simply accept cash because they don't even have an online presence.
 Since you're main business in online and you accept credit cards through your online store, there's no reason you shouldn't accept credit cards at a farmers market, trade show, flea market or popup store.

-If you run your ecommerce store on Shopify, simply use their free card swiper to accept payments right from your iPhone or iPad.
+If you run your ecommerce store on Shopify, simply use the mobile card reader to accept payments right from your iPhone or iPad.

 What if Your Products are a Flop?